GDQuest/website/content/tutorial/godot/3D/optimization-3D/index.md

 If you have a lot of data you can pre-calculate, consider encoding it into a texture and looking up the value with a call to `texture` instead of calculating it on the fly per fragment.

 Ensuring your code runs as fast as possible and does not use dynamic branching can give you performance gains.

+## Optimize for consistency

+As a final consideration, if you cannot hit your target FPS on your target hardware because your game has grown in scope and you're running out of time, go down to the next lower FPS target and optimize to stay there.
+A full resolution constant 30 FPS game will feel better than a game that runs somewhere between 35 and 50 FPS, dipping up and down as it plays.